Youssef-Hemaop/Youssef-Hemaop/README.md

 <p style="color:#FFD700;">
   Hi 👋, I’m Youssef Soliman, a data scientist aspiring to become a machine learning engineer.
   With infinite curiosity for tech and a growing passion for AI, I’m building strong foundations in
-  Python programming, SQL, data analysis, data visualization, and preprocessing
+  Python programming, SQL, data analysis, data visualization, and preprocessing.
   <br><br>
 </p>